cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md.md

 Initial notes:
 * Each lane is a mempool on its own, with its own config, capacity, cache, gossip protocol, p2p channel, p2p bandwidth capacity, etc.
-  * @sergio-mena: for an MVP, probably some (most?) of those can be common to all lanes.
+  * for an MVP, probably some (most?) of those can be common to all lanes.
     In further versions, we can see which of those above need to be per-lane
-  * @sergio-mena: it seems clear to me that each lane will need its own Clist, right from the beginning
+  * it seems clear to me that each lane will need its own Clist, right from the beginning
     * cache **can be shared** in MVP
       * lock contention: we think it won't be a big deal performance-wise for an MVP
       * replacement of entries: lanes with a lot of traffic may force replacement on TXs